 So, next stop was Edessa town where we would stay the night.
 This was a very short day but it was necessary for us as we had covered some many kilometres in just a few days!
 And the Edessa town was ideal to recharge all our batteries.
 It’s a town built around waterfalls and it’s the only town in Greece with so many streams!

 It was an early wake up for us and we walked to waterfalls.
 It was a wonderful experience as we were getting closer to them and we were hearing the sound of the water to fall down.
 We took numerous photos, we admired the view and we felt like the water was cleaning our “soul” and rest our “eyes”.
 Magnificent place.

 Next to waterfalls is Kannavourgio, an old, local industry area, which is part of the city’s identity.
 It has been renovated during the last decade but when we visited it seemed a little bit neglected again.

 For there, we walked to the old town and we totally enjoyed as it was a wonderful Sunday morning!

 We returned to the hotel, checked out and we drove to Naousa.
 The city of Naousa is located on the eastern outskirts of Vermio, and the traditional houses coexist with modern buildings and trigger the architectural and cultural interest of visitors.

 You’ll love the city with views of the valley.
-Also, the whole area has a reputation of its wineries and some of them organise guide tours!
+Also, the whole area has a reputation for its wineries and some of them organise guided tours!